Kamloops: Post-secondary

 Thompson Rivers University also has an open-learning division.
 Thompson Rivers University, Open Learning (TRU-OL) is the biggest distance and online education provider in British Columbia and one of the biggest in Canada.
 The Thompson Rivers University WolfPack are the athletic teams that represent Thompson Rivers University.

 Thompson Career College and Sprott Shaw College are private post-secondary institutions with campuses in Kamloops.

 Media

 The city's main daily newspaper was The Kamloops Daily News which ceased publication in 2014.

-The city is also home to Kamloops This Week, a free newspaper which publishes three times a week.
+The city was also home to Kamloops This Week, a free newspaper which ceased publication in 2023.

 Notable people

 Below is a list of people who are from Kamloops, or who lived there for an extended period.